NEXT POST

 Ideally, you want to offer accurate self-identified data.
 The best time to request this information from your employees is during onboarding.
 JazzHR’s Applicant Tracking System allows you to automatically include relevant questions for all jobs, as well.

-If you haven’t collected this information and kept it up-to-date, such as when employees change job roles, then the next step is to request your employees fill out a voluntary survey.
 But, employees can always decline to self-identify.
 In this case, the EEOC guidance is to use existing employment records or observer identification.
 The less guesswork, of course, the better.

 Remember, you will need to do some work – unless you’re using a system that does this for you – to categorize your employees’ answers into the EEO-accepted categories for job title and race/ethnicity.